bentyeh/resources/bioinformatics/pipelines.md

 - Configuration file: specify via `--configfile FILE` command line argument or `configfile: "path/to/config.yaml"` Snakefile directive
 - Profile: specify via `--profile FILE` command line argument

+Profile configuration files
+- The values for resources can be Python commands.
+  - Example: set a default maximum number of threads per rule that can be overriden by rule-specific configurations.
+    ```YAML
+    default-resources:
+        cpus_per_task: min(int(f"{threads}"), 10)
+    set-resources:
+        special_rule:
+            cpus_per_task: 20
+    ```
+    This is more flexible than using a global default maximum
+    ```YAML
+    max-threads: 10
+    ```
+  - Arbitrary code execution appears possible.
+For example, the following will print the local variable names and values to the cluster log file for the rule after the rule has finished executing.
+    ```YAML
+    default-resources:
+        cpus_per_task: print(locals())
+    ```

 Documentation notes
 - The word "directive" is used in the documentation to refer to both